joshuagryphon/plastid/docs/source/FAQ.rst

 When `IGV`_ calculates coverage of a nucleotide, it counts the number of alignments covering that nucleotide.
 So, a 30-nucleotide read would contribute 30 :term:`counts` to a dataset.

-While it is possible to write any mapping rule in :mod:`yeti`, the :term:`mapping rules <mapping rule>` included by default count each read only once (e.g. at their 5' end, 3' end, et c).
+While it is possible to write any mapping rule in :mod:`plastid`, the :term:`mapping rules <mapping rule>` included by default count each read only once (e.g. at their 5' end, 3' end, et c).
 Even when using *center* or *entire* mapping, each position covered by a read alignment is only incremented by :math:`1.0/\ell`, where :math:`\ell` is the length of the read.
 So, in this case, a 30-nucleotide read would only